 Most pellet boilers can be operated pretty much automatically (automatic refuelling, automatic ash-removal, regulation of power), whereas logwood boilers need manual refuelling (depending on the log depot and heat demand as to how often).
-However, pellets require energy during production and transportation, whereas most logwood is usually from a regional or even closer source with little to no transportation necessary.
+However, pellets require energy during production and transportation and are delivered in tank trucks, whereas most logwood is usually from a regional or even closer source with little to no transportation necessary.
 So especially for remote areas, logwood boilers can be a better choice if comfort aspects are not in the focus.

-Why is the size of the hot water storage tank important?
+• Why is the size of the hot water storage tank important?